thomasabishop/eolas/Programming_Languages/Shell/Expansions_and_substitutions.md

 > Note that we type _two_ dots **not** an elipsis

-## Example use case
+### Example use case

-We might use brace expansion to generate sequential file names, eg.
+We might use brace expansion to generate sequential file names using a pre-defined naming scheme, eg.

 ```
 touch file_{01..12}{a..d}